 Accelerated BSN Programs Completion Time

 Several schools, many with online coursework options, offer an accelerated program for current registered nurses.
-An accelerated, online RN to BSN program can typically be accomplished in 1-2 years.
+An accelerated RN to BSN online program can typically be accomplished in one to two years.
 Of course, this hinges on how much time you can commit to the program, as well as your previous education and work experience.

 If you plan to work as an RN while you earn your BSN, you’re in good company.
 Nursing schools with online programs tailor the course schedules, making them as flexible as possible, so working nurses can schedule their time and coordinate their lives accordingly.

 How Long Does It Take to Complete Maryville’s RN to BSN Program?

 Maryville developed its RN to BSN online program to provide associate degree graduates and diploma-holding registered nurses with the opportunity to earn a bachelor’s in nursing.
 With three different start dates per year, Maryville’s 100% online curriculum is well-suited for today’s working nurse who needs options when it comes to completing coursework.
 By offering choices and support, Maryville gives RN to BSN students the opportunity to complete the program in as little as one year.
 Before getting started with your enrollment, make sure to check the RN to BSN program requirements for prospective students.

 Maryville’s RN to BSN requires the completion of 89 credit hours, 64 of which are general education courses, and 25 of which are nursing-specific courses.
 This curriculum is designed to help prepare nurses with the skills and ability to provide advanced care to individuals, families, and communities.